-Eligibility is restricted to neuroscience majors who have completed the preparation coursework for the major with at least a 3.0 GPA and have achieved at least a 3.2 GPA overall at UCLA.
-Students may initiate participation in Departmental Honors prior to completing all of the preparation courses for the major, but will be dismissed from Departmental Honors if they do not complete all of the preparation courses with the required 3.0 GPA.
+Students may initiate participation in Departmental Honors prior to completing all of the major preparation coursework, but are subject to dismissal from the program if they do not complete all of the major preparation coursework with the required minimum 3.0 GPA.

 Program Requirements

-1. Two Honors Contracts: At least one of honors contract must be completed for a core major course (NEUROSC M101A/B/C), while the other can be completed for a second core course or an upper division major elective.
-These courses must be completed with a grade of “B” or higher, and the terms of the contract must also be completed to receive honors credit.
-For NEUROSC M101A/B/C, the terms of the contract will involve participation in the NUS Journal Club; this is a pre-approved activity that all students will complete for the core courses, so a faculty signature is not required on these honors contracts.
-For major electives, students will need to work with the professor of the course to find an appropriate assignment/activity to complete; these honors contracts will require a faculty signature.
+- Honors Contracts: Students must complete 2 honors contracts for 2 Neuroscience major upper division courses.
+At least one honors contract must be completed for a major core course (NEUROSC M101A/B/C), while the second honors contract can be completed for another major core course or an upper division major elective.
+To earn honors credit, students must complete these courses with a grade of “B” or better and complete the additional honors work outlined in the terms of the honors contract.
+For NEUROSC M101A/B/C, the terms of the honors contract is limited to participation in the NUS Journal Club (this is a pre-approved activity that all students will complete for the major core courses), therefore a faculty signature is not required on these honors contracts.
+For upper division major electives, students will need to work with the professor of the course to determine an appropriate assignment/activity to complete, and these honors contracts will require a faculty signature.

 - Use of primary sources and original documents.